-- Add a small amount of multi-purpose grease to the spindle shaft threads to avoid corrosion and galvanic action. - Put the blade in place on the spindle shaft.
-Be sure to install the blade with the side marked "Bottom", "Grass Side" or with a part number stamped facing the ground when the deck is reinstalled on the tractor and in the operating position. - Carefully place the flat washer on the 3. spindle shaft.
+- Put the blade in place on the spindle shaft.
+Be sure to install the blade with the side marked "Bottom" or "Grass Side" (or with a part number stamped in it) facing the ground when the deck is reinstalled on the tractor and in the operating position. - Carefully place the flat washer on the spindle shaft.
 Be sure that the splines at the base of the spindle shaft threads line up with the washer splines.
-See Figure 4-23.
+See Figure 4-24.

 - Secure the blade from turning clockwise when reinstalling the flange lock nut (the opposite direction of blade removal). - Install the flange lock nut onto the spindle shaft over the blade and flat washer.
-Torque to 100-130 ft-lbs (136-176 N-m)
+Torque to 100-130 ft-lbs (136-176 N-m).